All Episodes

 The teacher makes her do it.

-She gets discipline for it.
+She gets disciplined for it.

 The parent goes to read the same thing at the school board meeting and they say no, it's too obscene and too profane.

-If you feel like or some your family members feel like your rights have been violated, whether it's your state, your rights at the local level.
+And so I always want to encourage people, everybody listening right now, if you feel like, or your family member feel like your rights have been violated, whether it's your state, your rights at the local level, I mean, it could be a community, a city, a school, a state, the federal government.

 We do it all at the ACLJ, and none of it's too small.

-Like we're mostly talking about people who these people stand up.
+Like, we're mostly talking about people who, these people stand up.

 But they don't always have to go there.